Windflow Technology: History

 Windflow's prototype wind turbine, installed at Gebbies Pass.

 The operation of a Windflow Technology turbine installed at Gebbies Pass near Christchurch encountered opposition from local residents who raised concerns about noise.
 The neighbouring valley was very sheltered, and therefore had very little background sound.
 Because of this, Windflow offered to comply with low sound levels of 30 dBA, 10 dBA lower than the District Council's usual requirement of 40 dBA.
 However, sound levels were at 35 dBA, so Windflow modified the gearbox, which reduced the turbine's sound.
 Sound levels were again measured and this time they were within the requirement of its resource consent.
 The turbine was dismantled in 2016.

 Windflow Technology set up New Zealand Windfarms to own and run the Te Rere Hau Wind Farm near Palmerston North.
 Initially, this was wholly owned but was sold off.
 Windflow Technology supplied 97 turbines for this wind farm It was also contracted to supply turbines for Mighty River Power's proposed Long Gully Wind Farm but Mighty River pulled out of the project.
+Meridian Energy and Genesis Energy both rejected using Windflow turbines in favour of European models.

 The company achieved ISO 9001:2000 certification for the design and production of its Windflow 500 wind turbine in 2008.
 In September 2010, the Windflow 500 gained Class 1A of the International Electrotechnical Commission (IEC) design standard IEC 61400-1 (edition 3) through Lloyd's Register.